 Clerk’s Subsequent Duties.
 After completing the responsibilities specified above, the clerk must:

-file Form 8 in the Arizona family law case, if an Arizona case has been identified, as a confidential record under Family Law Rule 43.1(h); and
+file Form 8 in the Arizona family law case, if an Arizona case has been identified, as a confidential record under Family Law Rule 43.1(h).

-destroy Form 7.